kiramclean/old-website/content/blog/learning/setting-up-gulp-for-css-pre-and-post-processing.md

 npm install --global gulp-cli
 ```

 Then, install gulp in your project directory.
 If you're starting a new project from scratch, first run npm init in your project folder.
-This will just add a `package.json` file for you with some info about the project.
+This will just add a `package.json` file for you and step you through adding some info about the project.

 {{< highlight bash >}}
 // in your project root directory
-npm install gulp --save-dev
+npm install --save-dev gulp
 {{< /highlight >}}

 We'll also need gulp-sass to handle our sass.
+The `--save-dev` flag tells npm to add gulp and gulp-sass to the `devDependency` list in your `package.json` file.

 {{< highlight bash >}}
 // still in your project root directory
-npm install gulp-sass --save-dev
+npm install --save-dev gulp-sass
 {{< /highlight >}}

->If you don't have node (if you get somthing like `command not found: npm`, get that too with `brew install node`, if you're on OSX.
+>If you don't have node (if you get somthing like `command not found: npm`), get that too with `brew install node`, if you're on OSX.

 Next you have to configure gulp.
 This is the part that sounds like a nightmare for people who aren't used to front-end work, but it's actually really simple.